pluemmoo/Stable-Diffusion/Readme.md

         return x
   ```

-  We need reverse the scaling before we it into the decoder.
+  We need reverse the scaling before we send input into the decoder.

 ### Residual Block